metablaster/WindowsFirewallRuleset/Readme/NetworkTroubleshooting.md

 on how to work with or troubleshoot firewall, but here the aim is to make troubleshooting other network related problems in detail.

-It covers wide area of network problems and is based on [Process of elimination](https://en.wikipedia.org/wiki/Process_of_elimination) meaning you go step by step and isolating each area making it less probable to be the cause of an issue.
+It covers wide area of network problems and is based on [Process of elimination][process elimination] meaning you go step by step and isolating each area making it less probable to be the cause of an issue.

 This are the most basic troubleshooting procedures one should always perform when facing network issues.